w3c/wai-about-wai/_about/projects/wai-guide/index.md

 ## About the Project
 {:#about}

-WAI-Guide, Authoritative Implementation Guidance and International Cooperation to Support Training, Awareness Raising, and Capacity Building, is an Innovation Action project, co-funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).
+WAI-Guide, Authoritative Implementation Guidance and International Cooperation to Support Training, Awareness Raising, and Capacity Building, is an Support Action project, co-funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).
 The project will start on 1 January 2019 for a duration of three years.
 WAI-Guide aims to:

 -   Provide authoritative implementation guidance and training, thereby growing capacities of available accessibility experts;
 -   Accelerate tooling support for accessible content authoring, thereby making it more cost efficient to create accessible content;